TrevorShelby/Mao-Online/protocol.md

 ##The `roundOver` Event
-The `roundOver` event happens when a player moves the last card from their hand and wins the round.
-This event does not need a `data` property.
+The `roundOver` event happens when a player moves the last card from their hand and wins the round. `data` is the seat of the player who won the round.

 ##The `roundStarted` Event